So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Earlier in this article, we learned that Pinterest wants to show the best possible, most relevant results for each individual search.

-Hence, to distribute your pins to the right audience, Pinterest needs to determine what topic they’re related to and how relevant they are to users interested in that topic.
+To distribute your pins to the right users, Pinterest needs to determine what topic they’re related to and how relevant they are to users interested in that topic.

 When you publish a new pin, Pinterest assigns it to a specific topic using keywords.